thegoodbagel/sashimi/README.md

 - **Expand the Dataset**

   - Include more types of sashimi
-  - Explore automation for data gathering
+  - Automate data gathering & processing

 - ## **Extend to Images with Multiple Difference Pieces of Sashimi**